clinton-hall/nzbToMedia/README.md

     		"watch-dir": "/usr/local/blackhole',
     		"watch-dir-enabled": true,

 4. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"

+### Deluge

+If you are using Deluge, perform the following steps to configure postprocessing for "TorrentToMedia":

+1. Rename the autoProcessMedia.cfg.sample to autoProcessMedia.cfg and edit the parameters:

+	i.
+[Torrent} uselink = 1 to allow hard-linking of files quicker and less harddisk used, if download and final location are on the same hard-disk set uselink = 0 to use normal copy options.
+		Any movement across hard disks / network MUST use "0"

+	ii.
+[Torrent] extractiontool (Windows Only...you will need to install [7-zip](http://www.7-zip.org/ "7-zip"))

+		C:\Program Files\7-Zip\7z.exe'

+	iii.
+[Torrent] categories: all categories/labels/sub-directories used by your downloader.

+		['music', 'music_videos', 'pictures', 'software']

+	iv.
+[Torrent] compressedExtentions: all extensions you want to be identified and extracted

+		['.zip', '.rar', '.7z', '.gz', '.bz', '.tar', '.arj']

+	v.
+[Torrent] mediaExtentions: all extensions you want to be identified as videos and processed.

+		['.mkv', '.avi', '.divx', '.xvid', '.mov', '.wmv', '.mp4', '.mpg', '.mpeg', '.vob', '.iso']

+	vi.
+[Torrent] metaExtentions: all other extensions you want to be processed. other extensions will be ignored.

+		['.nfo', '.sub', '.srt', '.jpg', '.gif']

+	vii.
+[CouchPotato] & [SickBeard] category: you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

+		e.g. tv or movies

+	viii.[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.

+	ix.
+[CouchPotato] & [SickBeard]:
+		Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.

+2. In Deluge, enable the plugin in the Plugins menu in Preferences.
+	For the webUI; reopen the Preferences menu for the Execute plugin to be available.
+	Note: After enabling this plugin Deluge may require restarted for it to work properly.
+	The events Torrent Complete should be selected and the full path to the script entered

+		/usr/local/deluge/nzbToMedia/TorrentToMedia.py

+3. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"

+### Other Torrent client - BlackHole

+If you are using another client this may work as long as you can configure the output parameters for postprocessing.
+At minimum we must be able to pass through the torrent downlaod directory.
+If you ahve another torrent client and can provide a list of output vriables, please post this under issues and I will try to add your client.
+Perform the following steps to configure postprocessing for "TorrentToMedia":

+1. Rename the autoProcessMedia.cfg.sample to autoProcessMedia.cfg and edit the parameters:

+	i.
+[Torrent} uselink = 1 to allow hard-linking of files quicker and less harddisk used, if download and final location are on the same hard-disk set uselink = 0 to use normal copy options.
+		Any movement across hard disks / network MUST use "0"

+	ii.
+[Torrent] extractiontool (Windows Only...you will need to install [7-zip](http://www.7-zip.org/ "7-zip"))

+		C:\Program Files\7-Zip\7z.exe'

+	iii.
+[Torrent] categories: all categories/labels/sub-directories used by your downloader.

+		['music', 'music_videos', 'pictures', 'software']

+	iv.
+[Torrent] compressedExtentions: all extensions you want to be identified and extracted

+		['.zip', '.rar', '.7z', '.gz', '.bz', '.tar', '.arj']

+	v.
+[Torrent] mediaExtentions: all extensions you want to be identified as videos and processed.

+		['.mkv', '.avi', '.divx', '.xvid', '.mov', '.wmv', '.mp4', '.mpg', '.mpeg', '.vob', '.iso']

+	vi.
+[Torrent] metaExtentions: all other extensions you want to be processed. other extensions will be ignored.

+		['.nfo', '.sub', '.srt', '.jpg', '.gif']

+	vii.
+[CouchPotato] & [SickBeard] category: you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

+		e.g. tv or movies

+	viii.[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.

+	ix.
+[CouchPotato] & [SickBeard]:
+		Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.

+2. In your download client, enable the postprocess script and add any output parameters if configurable.
+	note: configurable outputs should be set as uTorrent ("utorrent" "directory" "name" "label") or deluge ("id" "name" "directory")... "id" can be anything as it is not used.

+		/usr/local/nzbToMedia/TorrentToMedia.py

+3. See the details in the FOLDER STRUCTURE section below to assist with configuration.
+	Please share your results and configurations here or on the couchpota.to forums.

+4. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"